markfairbanks/tidytable/README.md

 ## `tidyselect` support

-`tidyselect` allows you to select columns just like you would in the tidyverse.
+`tidytable` allows you to select/drop columns just like you would in the tidyverse.

 Normal selection can be mixed with: